SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/organize/user-group-filtering.md

 2. [!include[Click arrow and select](../includes/expand-list.md)] the required list.

-3. Check **Use grouping and user group filtering for this list** in the top right corner.
+3. Check **Use grouping and user group filtering for this list** in the upper right corner.

     > [!NOTE]
     > If you do not check **Use grouping and user group filtering for this list**, all items in the list are visible for all user groups.